MKrinitskiy/chatgpt_telegram_bot/README.md

 This repo is ChatGPT re-created as Telegram Bot. **And it works great.**

-The main goal of this fork is to deploy the [original one](https://github.com/father-bot/chatgpt_telegram_bot) along with
+The main goal of this fork is to deploy the [original one](https://github.com/father-bot/chatgpt_telegram_bot) along with implementing my own specific needs.

 ## Features
 - Low latency replies (it usually takes about 3-5 seconds)